soumallyadev07/Xanalyse/README.md

 ![](https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android-beta/img/cede7f2b8b23c1a7.png)

-- Right-click on the start module or click on File, then New \&gt; Other \&gt; TensorFlow Lite Model
+- Right-click on the start module or click on File, then New -> Other -> TensorFlow Lite Model

 ![](https://codelabs.developers.google.com/codelabs/recognize-flowers-with-tensorflow-on-android-beta/img/bf243d9fdd27e20a.png)